 For more information on water storage, please read: “Emergency Water Storage and Filtration – What You Need to Know”

-Purchase or assemble a first aid kit that will allow you to treat minor injuries.
-Have a few more first aid items for larger, more complex injuries, such as a sling for arm injuries.
-Take a first aid class if possible, and invest in a first aid guide such as the Living Ready Pocket Manual – First Aid Fundamentals for Survival, which I recently reviewed.
+Purchase a first aid kit like the 12 survivors or travelers first aid kit or assemble your own.
+You need a first aid kit that allows you to at least treat minor injuries.
+It is better to have more items for larger, more complex injuries, such as a sling for arm injuries.
+Take a first aid class, and invest in a first aid guide such as the Living Ready Pocket Manual – First Aid Fundamentals for Survival.

-For more detailed recommendations, read “Preparedness – First Aid Kit and Medical Supplies“.
+For more detailed recommendations, read “Preparedness – Best First Aid Kit“.

 Prepare to heat or cool your home without electrical power if possible.
 In hot weather, take advantage of shading and natural ventilation, opening the home during the cooler periods of day and closing the home up during the hottest part of the day.
+Old fashioned window awnings or overhangs can dramatically reduce heat load.
+Add insulation for hot or cold weather.
 For cold weather, read “Winter Storm Survival – Keeping You and Your Home Warm When the Power Goes Out“.
 The winter storm survival post also discusses toilet options during a power outage.
 Safety also includes:

-- Emergency Lighting – Have flashlights, lanterns or candles on hand.
+- Emergency Lighting – Have flashlights, lanterns and/or candles on hand.
 Always be extra careful with open flame, especially around children and pets.
 Don't forget matches or lighters.

 - Emergency Communication – Have an emergency radio.
 Have a way to charge your cellphone when the power grid is down.
-Some crank emergency radios and lamps can do double duty as cellphone chargers.
+At least one crank emergency radio and/or hand crank lamp can do double duty as cellphone chargers.
 You may also want to invest in a solar cellphone charger.
 Have extra batteries on hand, and make sure to keep them organized and rotated.

 Preparedness Basics – Preparing Yourself